DirtyHairy/async-mutex/README.md

 #### Alternate release API

-A locked semaphore can also be released by calling the `release` method on the semaphore:
+A locked semaphore can also be released by calling the `release` method on the semaphore.
+This will release the most recent lock on the semaphore.
+As such, this will only work with semaphores with `maxValue == 1`.
+Calling this on other semaphores will throw an exception.

+**WARNING:** Using this API comes with the inherent danger of releasing a semaphore locked in an entirely unrelated place.
+Use with care.

 Promise style:
 ```typescript